Table of Contents

 Betting Insights and Timeline

-Right now, Newsom leads as the safe pick, but Ocasio-Cortez, Shapiro, and Whitmer offer compelling value plays depending on how the race evolves.
+Right now in March of 2026, Newsom leads as the safe pick, but Ocasio-Cortez, Shapiro, and Whitmer offer compelling value plays depending on how the race evolves.
 Longshots like Wes Moore and Beshear could also rise fast if they perform well early.

 Final Verdict